Rejuvenated Federer back to conquer Wimbledon again

 By Pritha Sarkar

-Yet that is the reality facing 84th-ranked Alexandr Dolgopolov when the Ukrainian faces one of Wimbledon's all-time favorite sons in Tuesday's first round match on Center Court.
+Yet that is the reality facing 84th-ranked Alexandr Dolgopolov when the Ukrainian faces one of Wimbledon's all-time favourite sons in Tuesday's first round match on Centre Court.

 Things could not have been more different last July.